 Folk remedies

 3. Peppermint tea is also effective.
 Take 2 tsp. dry mint leaves, pour 300 ml of boiling water.
-Let it brew for 20 minutes, strain, drink tea in two doses.
+Let it brew for 20 minutes, strain, drink the tea in two doses.

-Effects of high testosterone in women
+Consequences of increased testosterone in women

 Video

-Did you find an error in the text?
+Found an error in the text?

 What else to read